Reinforcement Learning Policy Recommendation for Interbank Network Stability: Simulation Results

 where the weights ensure that $\sum_i \phi_i = f(x)$.

 Figure \ref{Fig:SHAP} shows the magnitude of the Shapley values for the policy recommendation learned by the best performing PPO instance referred to the two possible outcomes $\eta=0$ and $\eta=1$.
-The left-hand side shows that high values for the maximum liquidity available in the system tends to favor the choice of an $\eta$ based on the interest rate.
+The left-hand side shows that high values for the maximum liquidity available in the system tend to favor the choice of an $\eta$ based on the interest rate.
 Also, a low average interest rate and a high maximum interest rate point to the choice of $\eta=0$.
-The right-hand side shows an opposite input relevance with a dominant role for high values of the average interest rate and low values of maximum interest rate.
+The right-hand side shows an opposite input relevance with a dominant role for high values of the average interest rate and low values of the maximum interest rate.
 The two figures show that the trained learning algorithm chooses one of the two signals by looking at the main characteristics of the opposite one.
-When it chooses $\eta=0$, it is more interested to know if there are participants in the network which are large in size, while when it chooses $\eta=1$, it looks for homogeneity of interest rate, that is a common feature obtained by always playing towards the interest rate.
-The learning algorithm suggests a switch towards the other competing recommendation in order to avoid extreme cases in which a disadvantage of one or the other choice exacerbates, i.e. a huge financial institution that gather all the demand of the borrowers when $\eta=1$ could not be sustainable in the long term, so the algorithms suggests to switch to the other option.
-On the other hand, a majority of banks of medium size that offer medium rates when $\eta=0$ could not be able to gather enough liquidity to deal with deposit shocks and would be better to resort to the opposite signal.
+When it chooses $\eta=0$, it is more interesting to know if there are participants in the network who are large.
+In contrast, when it chooses $\eta=1$, it looks for homogeneity of interest rate, a common feature obtained by always playing towards the interest rate.
+The learning algorithm suggests a switch towards the other competing recommendation to avoid extreme cases in which a disadvantage of one or the other choice exacerbates.
+For instance, a huge financial institution that gathers all the borrowers' demand when $\eta=1$ could not be sustainable in the long term, so the algorithms suggest switching to the other option.
+On the other hand, most medium-sized banks offer medium rates when $\eta=0$ cannot gather enough liquidity to deal with deposit shocks, and it would be better to resort to the opposite signal.

 \FloatBarrier